JuanitaSmith/datascience_blog_using_linear_regression/project1_data_science_blog/README.md

 3. Perform necessary cleaning, analysis, and modeling.
 4. Analyze, Model, and Visualize
 5. Communicate business insights
-  - Create a GitHub repository to share your code and data wrangling/modeling techniques, with a technical audience in mind
+   - Create a GitHub repository to share code and data wrangling/modeling techniques, with a technical audience in mind.
-  - Create a blog post to share questions and insights with a non-technical audience
+   - Create a blog post to share questions and insights with a non-technical audience.

 ## 2. Installation <a name="installation"></a>